WHICH PREMIUM CREDIT CARD IS THE BEST?

 Bonus Points and Multipliers

-While the Amex sign-up bonus can set them well apart from the others, the card fails to stand up to the others with ongoing use.
+While the Amex sign up bonus can set them well above the others, the card fails to stand up to the others with ongoing use.
 Amex offers only 1x points on purchases not booked through Amex Travel.
-Compare that to the Chase Sapphire Reserve, which earns 3x points on all travel expenses and 3x points at restaurants, and the Capital One Venture X, which earns 2x points on everything.
-The points tend to add up much more quickly on those two cards.
-A monthly spend of $1,500 on the Venture X card equals 9,000 additional points per year over the Amex Platinum.
+Compare that to the Chase Sapphire Reserve, which earns 4x points on hotels and flights booked directly and 3x points at restaurants, The Citi Strata Elite which earns 3x-6x points at restaurants and 1.5x points on everything else, and the Capital One Venture X, which earns 2x points on everything.
+The points tend to add up much more quickly on those cards.
+A monthly spend of $1,500 on the Venture X card, for example, equals 9,000 additional points per year over the Amex Platinum.

 Lounge Access

 With a much broader network of lounges, it would seem the American Express Platinum card would be the hands down preferred card in this area.
 They all share the base of 1,300+ lounges with the Priority Pass collection, but beyond these, Amex has many more options.
 Chase and Capital One are opening more lounges, but American Express still has them at least doubled in Centurion Lounge locations.
 Add on top of this the Delta Sky Club, Lufthansa, and Plaza Premium lounge access and it is clear the Amex network is second to none.
 The size of the network may not matter as much as the locations, based on a traveler’s home base.
-As an example, a Washington, D.C. based traveler will find Centurion and Capital One lounges at both Reagan and Dulles Airports, but no Chase lounges.
+As an example, a Washington, D.C. based traveler will find a Centurion lounge at Reagan Airport and a Chase lounge at Dulles (Etihad Airways Lounge), but will find Capital One lounges at both Reagan and Dulles Airports.
+Citibank does not have any airport lounges but offers 4 Admirals Club passes annually with the Strata Elite card.
+There is a good network of Admirals Club lounges, but for the frequent or family traveler, those passes may be used up quickly.

-While Centurion lounges are more plentiful than their competitors, they have become quite popular and, as a result, quite crowded.
+While Centurion lounges more than double those of their competitors, they have become quite popular and, as a result, quite crowded.
 Space is not always available.
-To help alleviate this, Amex has tightened up their guest policy.
+As a result, Amex has tightened up their guest policy a bit.
 Guests are no longer welcomed free of charge in the Centurion lounges.
 Adult guests cost $50, and children $30.
-At both Chase and Capital One lounges, two guests are still free.
-Access can be increased through adding authorized users to a card, but this costs a hefty $195 per user for the Amex Platinum. $195 gets the authorized user lounge access and credit toward the Global Entry/TSA Precheck with their card, but the rest of the platinum benefits remain at the account level, meaning they are shared between the cardholder and authorized users.
-Conversely, authorized users can be added to the Venture X card at no extra charge.
+Capital One has followed suit, and charge $45 for adults and $25 for children.
+At Chase lounges, two guests are still free.
+Access can be increased through adding Authorized Users to a card, but this costs a pricey $195 per user for the Amex Platinum and Chase Sapphire Reserve, and $125 for the Capital One Venture X (if lounge access is desired).
+This fee gets the Authorized User lounge access with their card, but most the other card benefits remain at the account level.
+Authorized Users can be added to the Strata Elite card at $75, with no apparent benefits at the card level.

 Elevated Status

+Status brings perks such as early check in, late check out, and shorter lines.
 Here the Platinum card stands apart from the others.
 It offers elevated status at Marriott, Hilton, Avis, Hertz, and National.
-Status brings perks such as early check in, late check out, and shorter lines.
-Venture X offers elevated status with Hertz, and no such status is offered by Sapphire Reserve.
+Venture X offers elevated status with Hertz, and Sapphire Reserve with IHG Hotels.
+No such status is provided by Citi.

 Additional Benefits (reimbursement, insurance, protection coverage)